-For this course it has tied up with KPMG – one of the top 4 accounting firms in the world.
+For this course, it has tied up with KPMG – one of the top 4 accounting firms in the world.
 As a part of the agreement, KPMG will prepare the course structure, develop and procure course content, make suitable technical faculty available for delivering training to participants on KPMG ‘Forensic Accounting and Corporate Fraud’.
 A team from KPMG, led by Mr. Akhil Bansal, Dy CEO, KPMG in India, and Mr. Sunil Kant Munjal, Chancellor, BMU, officially announced this academic partnership.

-In addition to preparing the course structure, developing or procuring the course content and providing training in Forensic Accounting and Corporate Fraud for the MBA course, KPMG will also provide the students access to its LMS (Learning Management System) support covering session videos and presentations, features like “Ask an Expert” and assessments.
+In addition to preparing the course structure, developing or procuring the course content, and providing training in Forensic Accounting and Corporate Fraud for the MBA course, KPMG will also provide the students access to its LMS (Learning Management System) support covering session videos and presentations, features like “Ask an Expert” and assessments.
 Traditionally jobs in accounts have been considered boring but these will be anything but – what with tracking down fraudsters, embezzlers, and money launderers!

-Announcing the launch, Mr.Sunil Kant Munjal said, “We are happy to engage with KPMG for the Forensic Accounting & Corporate Fraud specialisation for our MBA course, which shall be the first course of its kind in India.
+Announcing the launch, Mr.Sunil Kant Munjal said, “We are happy to engage with KPMG for the Forensic Accounting and Corporate Fraud specialisation for our MBA course, which shall be the first course of its kind in India.
 KPMG’s credentials in this domain are exemplary and I sincerely believe that together we can develop a world class programme to fulfil a deficit in professional manpower in the area of forensic accounting.”

-Commenting on the collaboration, Mr. Akshay Munjal, President, BML Munjal University said, “There is unprecedented opportunity for entry-level and seasoned practitioners in the fraud examination and financial forensics fields globally.
+Commenting on the collaboration, Mr. Akshay Munjal, President, BML Munjal University said, “There is an unprecedented opportunity for entry-level and seasoned practitioners in the fraud examination and financial forensics fields globally.
 Our engagement with KPMG will allow our MBA students to gain knowledge from experts with practical experience in forensic services, thereby improving their employability prospects upon graduating from the University.